Papers - Call For Participation

 Reviewers should be familiar with the guidelines for reviewing papers for VIS.

-We require accessible final submissions so that your contribution is readable by the broader audiences.
+We highly encourage accessible final submissions so that your contribution is readable by the broader audiences.
 Please see the VIS Accessibility Guide to learn how you can make your contribution accessible.

 Open Access Policy